Information.

 • Phelps, C., Heidelburg, K., & Collins, T. (2022).
 Reconceptualizing school safety for Black students.
 School Psychology International [Paper presentation].
 National Association of School Psychologists Annual Convention.

 • Heidelburg, K., (2021, November).
 Culturally adapting evidence-based interventions to support Black students [Conference session].
-New York Association of School Psychologist, Buffalo, NY.
+New York Association of School Psychologists, Buffalo, NY.

 • Heidelburg, K (2021, February).
 Culturally responsive at the core of school-wide positive behavioral interventions and supports implementation [Conference session].
 PaTTAN Equity & PBIS Deep Dive Session, Harrisburg, PA.